Change in medical costs

 • Health care, including employee health insurance and medical assistance, is over 20% of the general fund budget.

-• The size of the health care budget, combined with rapid growth in per capital health care costs, make this a prime source of pressure on spending.
+• The size of the health care budget, combined with the rapid growth in per capita health care costs, make this a prime source of pressure on spending.

 • Except for a brief period in the mid-1990s and during the recession in 2008 and during this recent COVID-19 pandemic period, health care costs have grown much faster than general inflation as measured by the Implicit Price Deflator (IPD) for personal consumption.